(See also Overview of Congenital Cardiovascular Anomalies.)

 ECG commonly shows combined ventricular hypertrophy.
 Substantial pulmonary overcirculation may produce evidence of left atrial enlargement.

-Heart failure is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
+Heart failure is treated vigorously with diuretics, digoxin, and angiotensin-converting enzyme (ACE) inhibitors, followed by early surgical repair.
 Prostaglandin infusion is beneficial to maintain ductal patency when there is interruption or coarctation of the aortic arch, in which case right-to-left shunt through the ductus provides systemic blood flow.

 When a conduit is placed during early infancy, its size becomes inadequate as children grow, and the conduit must be revised during childhood.
 When the patient's own tissue is used for part of this outflow tract, there is the potential for growth of the conduit as the child grows.